mitch-b/course-in-a-box/modules/client/_posts/2000-01-05-setting-up-the-master.markdown

 ## Create a new View

-1. Right click on the `odatalabclient` folder
+1. Right click on the `view` folder
 1. Choose New > Other &hellip;
 1. Type view in the filter box.
 Choose view under SAPUI5 Application Development folder.